 Crossing Jingu-bashi (Jingu Bridge)

-Cross the large Jingu-bashi when going to Meiji Jingu from Harajuku station.
-There are pillars with large lanterns at the sides of the bridge, suitable for the entrance to the solemn shrine.
+Cross the large Jingu-bashi when going from Harajuku station to Meiji Shrine.
+There are pillars with large lanterns at each side of the bridge, suitable for the entrance to the solemn shrine.
 You can experience a fantastic atmosphere when the lights are lit at night.

-There are 3 ways to visit the shrine.
-You could come from the south via JR Harajuku station and the Meiji-jingu-mae subway station to cross Jingu-bashi, from the north via JR "Yoyogi" station or from the west from Sangu-bashi station on the Odakyu line.
-The ground on all 3 ways are ways are covered with pebbles.
-These pebbles are called "tamajari", and are essential for a holy shrine.
-They will purify the body and mind while walking on them but the center of the walkway is for the Gods so do walk on the side.
+There are three ways to enter the shrine.
+You could come from the south via JR Harajuku Station and the Meijijingu-mae Subway Station to cross Jingu-bashi, from the north via JR Yoyogi Station or from the west from Sangubashi Station on the Odakyu line.
+The ground of all three ways are ways are covered with pebbles.
+These pebbles are called "tamajari" and are essential for a holy shrine.
+They will purify the body and mind while walking on them, but be careful to walk on the side of the pathway.
+The center is reserved for kami, the Shinto deities.

 Walking along the walkway, you will find many sake (Japanese rice wine) casks displayed at the side.
-Shinto has a custom of dedicating sake to the Gods, and these casks are from breweries all over Japan, offered to the Gods at Meiji Jingu.
-There are even casks are from France with Burgundy wines inside.
+Shinto has a custom of dedicating sake to the kami, and these casks are from breweries all over Japan, offered to the kami of Meiji Shrine.
+There are even casks from France with Burgundy wine inside.

 You will arrive at the honden after walking for around 15 minutes along the walkway.
-There is an area for you to wash your hands and mouth outside called Chozuya, so please do so before worshipping.
-You might want to take a photo here, but bear in mind that this is a spiritual place so try not to make too much noise.
+There is an area for you to wash your hands and mouth outside called chozuya, so please do so before worshipping.
+You might want to take a photo here, but keep in mind that this is a spiritual place so try not to make too much noise.

 Many wedding ceremonies are performed at shrines in Japan.
-You may be able to witness a wedding at Meiji Jingu if you are lucky.
-A person serving a God at this shrine will lead the procession with the bride and the groom to see the God.
+You may be able to witness a wedding at Meiji Shrine if you are lucky!
+A person serving the kami of this shrine will lead the procession with the bride and the groom to see this kami.
 It is said that people who witness this scene will also become happy.